-The upcoming financial regulatory reform bill currently under consideration with the US Senate Banking Committee will probably call for an agency dedicated to protecting consumers from abusive financial practices and products, reports The Huffington Post.
+The upcoming financial regulatory reform bill currently under consideration with the United States Senate Banking Committee will probably call for an agency dedicated to protecting consumers from abusive financial practices and products, reports The Huffington Post.
 Committee chairman Christopher Dodd of Connecticut is expected to release the latest version of the bill later this month.

 According to The Huffington Post, the agency will be authorized to regulate mortgages, credit card policies and consumer loans with a budget of its own, separate from the congressional appropriations process “so it can’t be harmed by lawmakers bent on taking away its power.”
 In other words: the agency will be able to set its own budget and determine its own policies, with the Senate allowed to confirm candidates nominated by the White House for its executive.